 Legacy - another way of saying 'gift in your will'.

 Pecuniary legacy - a fixed amount of money given as a gift.

 Residuary legacy - a gift consisting of a proportion of a person’s estate, once all the debits, charges and gifts have been deducted.

 Specific legacy - a gift of a particular item e.g. a painting.

 Codicil - a document which enables you to make a simple alteration to your already existing will.

-If you have any questions about leaving a gift in your Will, contact us.
+If you would like any further information about leaving a gift in your will email firstname.lastname@example.org.